How to Print a Kindle eBook

 And you’re done!
 KDP will update your paperback details with the details you provided when you set up your eBook (you can always go in and edit them).
 Make sure to go through these details to ensure that the prices, distribution options, and royalty options selected are consistent with your preferences.

 Easy, right?
 However, before you go submitting it for publication, it is important that you review your paperback manuscript to make sure that it fits all of Amazon’s content and formatting guidelines, just like you did before publishing your eBook.
+It is best to use professional book formatting services.

 Formatting Your Paperback Manuscript